 - 1. How do you know [Candidate Name]? (in what capacity and for how long?) - 2.
-What are your impressions about the quality, quantity, focus and scholarly impact of the [Candidate Name's] works?
+What are your impressions about the quality, quantity, focus and scholarly impact of the candidate's works? - 3.
+Which, if any, of the scholarly publications or works do you consider to be outstanding?